wsc1/proposal/design/go2draft-contracts.md

 ### Values of type parameters are not boxed

 In the current implementations of Go, interface values always hold pointers.
-Putting a non-pointer value in an interface variable causes the value to be _boxed_.
-That means that the actual value is stored somewhere else, on the heap or stack, and the interface value holds a pointer to that location.
+Recall that in this design, there are no interfaces to consider as of yet, we have assumed temporarily that Go has no interfaces.

-In contrast to interface values, values of instantiated polymorphic types are not boxed.
+Values of instantiated polymorphic types are not boxed.
 For example, let’s consider a function that works for any type `T` with a `Set(string)` method that initializes the value based on a string, and uses it to convert a slice of `string` to a slice of `T`.